ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 </details>

-Let's take a closer look at `postcss()`, as you have a few options.
+Let's take a closer look at `postcss()`, where you have a few options.

 ```js
 postcss({